Jorge Jiménez (Chilean politician): Biography

 Jiménez comes from a very political family.
 His father was Minister of Health under President Salvador Allende, and his sister Mónica Jiménez is the former Minister of Education.
 He is a physician graduated from the Universidad Catolica de Chile in 1968, who has worked as General Practitioner (1968–1971), trained as Pediatrician in the University of Chile (1971–1974).
 Practiced and taught Pediatrics, Neonatology and Respiratory Diseases in Children between 1974 and 1990.
 Trained in Public Health at Johns Hopkins University (1987–1988) where he obtained a MPH in the Hubert Humphrey Program of the US Government.

-He was a very active health promoter communicator in mass media (TV, journals, and magazines) in maternal and child health matters in the seventies in Chile, field in which WHO awarded him a Fellowship in 1977.
+He was active in public health communication through mass media in the 1970s, a field in which WHO awarded him a Fellowship in 1977.
 During the 1980s he started doing research in Health Policy at Corporación de Promoción Universitaria (CPU) an NGO, where he developed the Alternative Health Policy for the restoration of democracy in Chile with funding from IDRC and Adenauer Foundation, when he became Minister of Health in 1990 through 1992.
 In between he consulted in Public Health with the World Bank, Inter-American Development Bank, The Rockefeller Foundation, USAID, WHO and PAHO, among other institutions.

 Political career

-As Minister of Health (1990–1992), Jiménez was the head of a totally new and active team for the Chilean Health Reform Process, in which he was the recognized leader and inspirator of a group of more than 100 Chilean experts from all professions.
-The Chilean Health Reform process has been acknowledge to be one of the most original and successful of the 1990s with an impact in other policy development institutions such as World Bank, IDB and WHO/PAHO.
+As Minister of Health (1990–1992), Jiménez led a team of more than 100 Chilean health experts during the Chilean Health Reform Process.
+The Chilean Health Reform process has been cited as influential, with impact on other policy development institutions including the World Bank, IDB and WHO/PAHO.
 In 1992-1993, he participated in three consulting meetings for the preparation of the World Development Report (WDR) of the World Bank, with the direct writers and consultants, in his condition of Minister of Health of Chile.

 He was Ambassador to Italy (1995–1998) during the period of Mr. Romano Prodi as Prime Minister, with whom he developed a close relationship.
 During the same years he was part of the Health in Development Commission of WHO (1994–1997).
 During this period, he participated in several International Health meetings on a variety of issues related to Health Research for Development.
 He was nominated Visiting Fellow at the Imperial College School of Management in 1999, and Visiting Professor of International Health at Universita Bocconi of Milano in 2001.